sizeofvoid/libopeninput/doc/user/reporting-bugs.rst

 ------------------------------------------------------------------------------

-libinput's policy on closing bugs is: once the fix for a given bug is on git master, the bug is considered fixed and the bugzilla entry will be closed accordingly.
+libinput's policy on closing bugs is: once the fix for a given bug is on git master, the bug is considered fixed and the gitlab issue will be closed accordingly.

 Of course, unless you actually run git master, the bug will continue to